 Over Thanksgiving, the weather certainly took a quick turn towards winter.
 The sudden drop in the temperature into the 30″s requires winter precautions.
 The main conditions I see in the winter in my allergy/immunology practice are respiratory, sinus and skin related.
 Today, I will discuss the respiratory conditions that are more prevalent in the cold winter months.

-Another preventive strategy if you haveasthma is to use your inhaler about half-an-hour before you go outside.
-For example, when you are rushing in the morning to get ready, use your bronchodilator inhaler, such as albuterol or your combined controller inhaler like Advair, the first thing when you get up.
-Then, eat, shower, etc., and by the time you are out the door the medicine is maximizing your bronchial protection.
+Another preventive strategy, if you have asthma, is to use your inhaler about half-an-hour before you go outside.
+For example, when you are rushing in the morning to get ready, use your bronchodilator inhalers, such as albuterol or your combined controller inhaler like Advair, the first thing when you get up.
+Then, eat, shower, etc., and by the time you are out the door, the medicine is maximizing your bronchial protection.

-In the winter, it’s not a bad idea to have a goodhumidifier in the bedroom.
+In the winter, it’s not a bad idea to have a good humidifier in the bedroom.
 The extra moisture in the air will make your breathing more comfortable.
-Most people don’t have to worry about a humidifier causing mold problems, because the reason you are using it in the first place is because the environment is so dry.
+Most people don’t have to worry about a humidifier causing mold problems, because the reason you are using it in the first place is that the environment is so dry.
 Just keep the humidifier clean by rinsing it with a teaspoon of vinegar and a few cups of hot water regularly.

 Final Tip of the Day:

 Wear Hats and Gloves on these frigid days.
 It’s not only fashionable but did you know that you lose most of the heat in your body through your scalp?
 The fingers are very sensitive to cold in most of us.

 Dr. Dean Mitchell